Fraser Forster: Celtic clean sheet record a team effort

 Celtic goalkeeper Fraser Forster refused to take all the credit after breaking the Scottish league record for minutes without conceding a goal.

-The Englishman claimed a 13th consecutive Scottish Premiership shut-out in the 2-0 win over Hearts.
+The Englishman claimed a 13th consecutive Scottish Premiership shut-out in over Hearts.

 And Forster, who has not lost a goal in 1,215 minutes of league football, broke former Aberdeen keeper Bobby Clark's 43-year-old record.

 "We defend as a team and attack as a team as well," said Forster.

 "Massive credit goes to goalkeeping coach Steven Woods as well.